 In the Lupin III (Red Jacket) episode "Kooky Kabuki", Goemon betrays Lupin to help a woman, is in turn betrayed himself, and decides seppuku is the only way he can make amends, with Lupin himself doing the beheading part.
 Lupin can't bear to behead his friend, so he instead punches him, leading to a fist fight and a reconciliation.

 In Blade of the Immortal, Kensui commits sepukku after being ordered to betray Anotsu, who acts as his second.
-Later Hisoka follows with cutting her throat.
+Later Hisoka follows by cutting her throat.

 Hibaki is given a month before he is obligated to commit seppuku after failing to prevent an attack on the castle.
 He uses it to hunt down the remaining Itto-ryu.
 During this time, his wife and son kill themselves so they won't be used as hostages.